wofr06/lesspipe/README.md

  Much better syntax highlighting is obtained using the `less` emulation of `vim`:
  The editor `vim` comes with a file `less.sh`, e.g. on Ubuntu located in /usr/share/vim/vimXX/macros (XX being the version number).
-Assuming that file location a function `lessc` (bash, zsh, ksh users)
+Assuming that file location, a function `lessc` (bash, zsh, ksh users)
 ```
         lessc () { /usr/share/vim/vimXX/macros/less.sh "$@"}
 ```
  is defined and `lessc filename` is used to view the colorful file contents.
- The same can be achieved using less and `vimcolor`, but that is much slower.
+ The same can be achieved using less and `archive_color`, but that is much slower.

 #### 5.1.2 List of supported languages
  To see which languages are supported the list can be printed using the